Personalize a digital experience with audiences

 The example introduces the block-level personalization pattern used across CMS.
 Audience-specific blocks sit in a content area, each bound to an audience definition.
 The same pattern applies to other use cases, such as geographic targeting, campaign-driven offers, or role-based content access.

-Select View as Audience to preview content as it appears for each audience without publishing.
+Select View as Audience to preview content as it displays for each audience without publishing.

 Example: create audience views